I help you make sense of the journey you've been on.

 I wrote my first book in 2016 and since then I’ve written six books and hundreds of Origin Stories for owners, founders and entrepreneurs.

-My approach to ghostwriting is built on emotional intelligence, deep trust, and total confidentiality.
 It takes a rare blend of intuition and experience to step inside someone else’s world — to understand their values, and express their truth in a way that captures their voice and makes the reader feel like they’re in the room having a conversation with them.
+That’s what I aim to achieve with every book I write.

-Every relationship begins with empathy and curiosity.
+Every ghostwriting relationship begins with empathy and curiosity.
 I give you time, space and permission to dig deep and tell the real story.
-You don’t have to share all of the skeletons in your closet – you get to decide what stories to leave in and what stories to leave out.
+You don’t have to share all of the skeletons in your closet.
+You get to decide what stories to leave in and what stories to leave out.

 When I’m not writing or chasing after my three crazy kids, I’m proud to call myself a running fool and I love exploring the hills and forests of Aotearoa to run long-distance trail races.

-I ran my first road marathon in Iceland in 2003 and since then I’ve competed in lots of trail running events in New Zealand.
+I ran my first road marathon in Iceland in 2003 and since then I’ve competed in lots of trail running events in New Zealand, including 100 kilometres at the Taupo Ultra.

 My surname is pronounced ‘Tie’ not ‘Tig-He’ but most people call me Rob.